 If you have a guest or pool house, or have a home with multiple heating zones, make sure to keep them all at a minimum of 18 degrees, to prevent frozen pipes in the winter months.
 For buildings that you won’t use at all in the winter, you can turn off the main water supply and drain the pipes instead.

 Exterior walls can get much colder than inside walls.
 If you have plumbing in outside walls, you may want to add an extra layer of insulation to ensure that your pipes are protected.
 If you see moisture or mold on the interior wall surface, surface cracks or nail pops, or your walls feel cool to the touch, consider reinsulating or using spray foam to add protection.

 If you have plumbing that is routed through unheated areas like attics, crawl spaces, and garages, consider adding snap-on insulation to the pipes to prevent freezing.
 You can also use heated plumbing tape/cable that automatically turns on when temperatures approach freezing.

-When water freezes in a hose that is attached to an outside spigot, it increases the pressure in the home’s pipes, which can then expand and burst inside the home.
-To prevent this, drain and disconnect all hoses, and turn off the water to outside spigots during the winter, especially if you don’t have frost-proof spigots.
-You may want to cap those spigots with faucet insulators too.
+When water freezes in a hose that is attached to an outside tap, it increases the pressure in the home’s pipes, which can then expand and burst inside the home.
+To prevent this, drain and disconnect all hoses, and turn off the water to outside taps during the winter, especially if you don’t have frost-proof taps.
+You may want to cap those taps with tap insulators too.